Epic Life Church - Shuvah Acres 6652 CR 125 Terrell, Texas. 75161

 "On exactly the tenth day of this seventh month is the day of atonement; it shall be a holy convocation for you, and you shall humble your souls and present an offering by fire to the LORD."
 (Leviticus 23:27) Yom Kippur is a day of prayer, fasting, and repentance pointing us toward judgement day.
 We traditionally wear white to symbolize purity and forgiveness. "... though your sins are like scarlet, they shall be white as snow; though they are red like crimson, they shall become like wool."
 (Isaiah 1:18)

 How We Observe: We fast for 25 hours and sabbath (No Work).
-Breaking our Sabbath on the evening of the 12th.
-Due to fasting, there will be no Oneg after service on the 12th which is the Shabbat.
+Breaking our Sabbath on the evening of the 2nd we will meet at church at 6:30 PM

 Sukkot/ Feast of Tabernacles: